jsime/pgcrond/README.md

 make use of it yourself, and if you find a serious bug or have any feature requests, I'll be happy to revisit the code.

-EVEN MORE IMPORTANT NOTICE

-This program uses a precursor to DBIx::DataStore called SQL::Wrapper.
-It is my intention to replace that dependency at some point, maybe in the near future.
-Until then, you may grab DataStore from my GitHub profile, and the swap is mostly one-to-one.
-I'll stop being lazy about it at some point and do it for you, though, if you can wait.
-No promises.

 INSTALLATION

 To install the program, run the included install script as root: